siarheichura/siarheichura/README.md

-# Hey!👋 My name is Sergei.
-I'm 25 years old and I want to change my life for the better.
+# Hey!👋 I'm Sergei.
+I hope to change my life for the better as soon as possible.💪

+### 🧠 I really want to improve in the direction of Front-end Development.
+I work a lot and enjoy it.

-### 💻 I’m currently stydying front-end development in [TeachMeSkills](https://teachmeskills.by/).
+### 💻 I’m currently stydying Front-end Development in [TeachMeSkills](https://teachmeskills.by/).

 ### 🔭 Looking for any job as a trainee or junior front-end developer.

 ### 📭 Contacts
-- **Yandex:** chura14@yandex.ru
+- **Gmail:** chura.siarhei@gmail.com
 - **Telegram:** @serik_volk

 <img src='https://github-readme-stats.vercel.app/api?username=siarheichura&&show_icons=true&hide_border=true'>